jz-clouddna/teched2025-XP264/exercises/ex0/README.md

 </tbody>
 </table>

  - 👉 Choose **Create Fork**.
-You are now brought to a copy of the repository in your GitHub account.
+You are now redirected to the copy of the teched repository in your personal GitHub account.
- - 👉 Choose **Activate Github Action**
+ - 👉 Choose **Activate Github Actions** This is mandatory for this session.

 ## Exercise 0.2 - The rules of the game